 This is the fun part!
 Choose buttons, confetti, punch shapes, flowers, brads, etc!
 Use Embellie Gellie to pick up and precisely place embellishments--especially if you add teeny-tiny stuff, and the Best Glue Ever™ to embellish them with glitter, flock or other sparkly bling before adhering them to the card.

-Sign & Date the back of your card:) Slip into the matching envelope and mail.
+Sign and Date the back of your card:) Slip into the matching envelope and mail.

 OPTIONAL: Instead of using white cardstock for the overlay, use vellum.
 See tips (below) for working with vellum.